hash-define-organization/Face-Recognition/README.md

 ## :label: About #DEFINE :trophy:

-:point_right: We at  #define aim to build a platform that will not only encourage you to find which domain interests you but will also help you to &nbsp;&nbsp;&nbsp;&nbsp;come forward and gain expertise in that.
+:point_right: We at  #define aim to build a platform that will not only encourage you to find which domain interests you but will also help you to come forward and gain expertise in that.

-:point_right: #define has also started a New Developer Circle in different colleges and college students in term of coding, development any many &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;more.
+:point_right: #define has also started a New Developer Circle in different colleges and college students in term of coding, development any many more.

  ## 	:game_die: Shoutout to all the contributors ❤️